 “”We have no idea what it actually does,” says Dr. David McDowell of the substance-treatment-and-research service at Columbia University.”‘

-Why would a doctor specialized in the field have ‘no idea’ what it does, when there were decades of published research and it was legally prescribed in Europe at the time?
+Why would a doctor specialized in the field of substance treatment have ‘no idea’ what it does, when there were decades of published research and it was legally prescribed in Europe at the time?

-Not only is GHB erroneously linked to deaths by other causes but its also implicated in sexual assaults despite an absence of the advanced testing needed to correctly detect it.
+Not only is GHB erroneously linked to deaths by other causes but its also implicated in sexual assaults, even with an absence of the advanced testing needed to correctly detect it.

 “We have seen an increase in rape victims reporting… symptoms that go beyond a normal hangover,” says Columbus Ohio police detective Jay Fulton in one article.
 “These symptoms are typical of someone who has been drugged with GHB.”

 Fulton, like many others who mention GHB’s ‘horrible hangover,’ was apparently unaware that GHB is prescribed for sleep disorders, aiding patients to get deep sleep.
 The fact that it produces no hangover is one of its well-known medical characteristics.

 On a pharmaceutical drug review site of the drug, a 43-year-old Xyrem patient writes, “With Xyrem [GHB] I have no grogginess and wake up alert and rested.
 My Dr [sic] said it dramatically improved my “sleep architecture,” the amount of time I spend in the various phases of sleep.
 Can’t imagine living without it — just wish it was not so expensive…”

 Other patients on the site write that ‘it saved their life’ it’s a ‘life changer’ and ‘they can’t imagine living without it’ because of how much it repairs their sleep.